perrutquist/Zeros.jl/README.md

 This module provides the datatype `Zero`.
 All instances of this datatype are identical, and represent the value zero.
 (The term "singular datatype" might be appropriate if it was not already used for another concept in julia.)

 `Zero` is a subtype of `Real`.
 The most common operations for real values, such as `+`, `-`, `*`, `/`, `<`, `>`, etc. are defined.
 Operations like `*` propagate the `Zero` type to their return values.
-(Existing functions may require some modifications to work with the `Zero` type.
-In particular, type assertions might be too restrictive.)

 `Complex(Zero(),Zero())` can be used to represent a complex value equal to zero.

 Trying to convert a nonzero value to `Zero` will throw an `InexactError`.

 Since the value of a `Zero` is known at compile-time, the complier might be able to make optimizations when functions are called with arguments of this type.
+For example, in Julia 0.6.0-rc1.0, filling a `Float64` array with zeroes using `A .= Zero()` is twice as fast as `A .= 0.0` one some systems.
+This is because the `fill!` function gets re-compiled with the constant `Float64(0)`, and the compiler recognizes that it consists of four identical bytes, and the whole operation can be performed with a `llvm.memset` instead of an explicit loop.

+The function `zero!(A)` can be used as an alias for `fill(A, Zero())` to quickly fill a real or complex array with zeros.

 The `testzero` function can be used to change the type when a variable is equal to zero.
 For example `foo(testzero(a), b)` will call `foo(a,b)` if `a` is nonzero.
 But if `a` is zero, then it will call `foo(Zero(),b)` instead.
 The function `foo` will then be complied specifically for input of the type `Zero` and this might result in speed-ups that outweigh the cost of branching.

 ### Use as a field in a struct